 Since there is a mechanism in place to exempt the sales tax, a copy of the receipt needs to be provided with the PCR packet to receive credit for the sales tax.

 If you provide copies of the receipts with the PCR packet, you will get credit for the amount of sales tax paid, not to exceed the Larimer County rate.
-So if you purchase and pay sales tax on material in Greenwood Village, you will get credit for the Boulder County sales tax.
-Since this is lower than the Larimer County sales tax of .6% additional taxes are due on the materials.
+So if you purchase and pay sales tax on material in Littleton, you will get credit for the Arapahoe County sales tax.
+Since this is lower than the Larimer County sales tax of .65% additional taxes are still due on the materials.
 By the way, Weld County does not have a county sales tax, so no county sales tax credit is given for purchases made there.
-If you purchase and pay sales tax on materials in Alamosa, even though the county tax rate is 2.0%, only .6% credit would be given since it is the amount that you prepaid.
-Policy on credit of sales tax paid is dictated by Colorado State Statues.
+If you purchase and pay sales tax on materials in Alamosa, even though the county tax rate is 2.0%, only .65% credit would be given since it is the amount that you prepaid.
+Policy on credit of sales tax paid is dictated by Colorado State Statutes.

 We audit/review every Project Cost Report submitted for projects located in Larimer County and the Cities and Towns within Larimer County.
 It is our goal to complete the review and process the payment within 90 days of receiving the PCR packet.
 Incomplete reports and missing receipts may add processing time.